 "What did I learn during my CS internship?"

-I learnt a lot during my internship.
-Different organisations offer various learning platforms to their interns; but my roles included, among many:
+I learned a lot during my internship.
+Different organizations offer various learning platforms to their interns; but my roles included, among many:

 - the preparation and filing of documentation with the Registrar of Companies,